 Kids make great expressions during moments like lighting the candle on the cake, opening presents or playing party games.

 Also, use a zoom lens to capture a chat between guests to show people connecting at the event.

 10. Pose Subjects for Better Compositions of Key Moments

 Sometimes, people gather in ways that aren’t ideal for photos.
-It’s part of your job to ask folks to move one way or another so that the photos look better.
+It’s part of your job to ask folks to move one way or another so that the photos look better for a birthday photoshoot.

 Most people will happily comply, and the hosts will be really happy when they see great photos!
 Key moments to consider this is when the guest of honor is blowing out their birthday candle or when they open gifts.

 Make sure you have a spot with clear line of sight to your subject, and consider arranging some friends right around them to help show the crowd of guests and add more interest.

 11. Figure Out Indoor and Outdoor Settings Before the Event Starts

 Often, parties have areas that are dimly lit or have different lighting conditions.
 Typically, this ends up being the difference between indoors and outdoors.
 Be mindful of your ISO and shutter speeds to adjust for these differences.